-Austin Scott, Accenture senior manager in Accenture Asset and Operations Services (AAOS), explains how oil and gas companies can address industrial cyber security concerns.
+Austin Scott, Accenture Senior Manager in Accenture Asset and Operations Services (AAOS) explains how oil and gas companies can address industrial cyber security concerns.

 Why should oil and gas companies be concerned about industrial control system (ICS) cyber security?

-The buzz around cyber security is nothing new for corporate executives, but most of the discussion in the media and in boardrooms has centered around data privacy, until fairly recently.
+The buzz around cyber security is nothing new for corporate executives, but most of the discussion in the media and in boardrooms has centered around data privacy until fairly recently.
 Connected field devices, sensors, control systems and other Industrial Internet of Things (IIoT) devices like RFID tags in operational environments have changed the game.
-Programmable logic controllers, connected sensors and other industrial computing devices are often connected to each other and to the Internet, to allow people to remotely access data and control the operation of a refinery, gas well or oil pipeline (just to name a few).
+Programmable logic controllers, connected sensors and other industrial computing devices are often connected to each other and to the internet to allow people to remotely access data and control the operation of a refinery, gas well or oil pipeline (just to name a few).
 These are highly complex operations often located in remote environments and involving hazardous materials.
 There are potential safety risks even when they are operating efficiently.

 Now imagine there is a cyber threat targeting these operations.
 The implications for data security, personnel safety, community safety and the environment are potentially huge.

 The reality is that many energy companies are already a target.
-In a recent survey by Accenture Strategy, 63 percent of Energy executives said their organizations experience significant attacks on a daily or weekly basis,1 and those are probably the ones that are really looking.
+In a recent survey by Accenture Strategy, 63% of Energy executives said that their organizations experience significant attacks on a daily or weekly basis,1 and those are probably the ones that are really looking.
 In today’s digital world, oil and gas companies must invest in industrial cyber security to protect themselves from financial, health, safety and environmental risk.

 Why is industrial cyber security a challenge?

 Industrial cyber security is a challenge for even the most technologically advanced oil and gas companies for a number of reasons: